FallenMax/a18n/README.md

 > this method is usually auto added with `a18n wrap` command, with `--namespace` option

-Get an a18n instance with specified namespace and modules.
+Get an a18n instance with the specified namespace and modules.

-You can use unique `namespace` to get isolated resources and locales, even if different parts of system are reusing a18n as common dependency (which is common in large projects).
+You can use a unique `namespace` to get isolated resources and locales, even if different parts of system are reusing a18n as common dependency (which is common in large projects).

-If `moduleName` is provided, this a18n instance will select `resource[moduleName]` as resource, this serves as a way to split resources into different modules.
+If `moduleName` is provided, this a18n instance will select `resource[moduleName]` as the resource.
+This serves as a way to split resources into different modules.

 See [Q & A](#2-when-do-i-need-to-specify-a-namespace) for more background.

 #### a18n.DEBUG_setRepeat(repeatCount, separator?)

-Repeat translated string/array multiple times, so that UI issues like text overflow can be spotted easily.
+Repeats the translated string/array multiple times, so that UI issues like text overflow can be easily spotted.

-- count: how many times to repeat the text
+- `repeatCount`: how many times to repeat the text
-- separator: separator between repeated text, default to ` ` (a space)
+- `separator`: separator between repeated text, default to ` ` (a space)

 ### CLI